help and hope for everyone: individuals or parents, ages 9 to 99

 Looking at this information will help you prepare a Parent Report for the IEP team in advance of the meeting.
 Document information will help build a healthy working relationship with school personnel, and you will be able to participate as an equal member of your child's IEP team.

-• Jan Kuyper Erland, M. S. Intervention Consultant
+Jan Kuyper Erland, CEO, Intervention Consultant

 Mem-ExSpan, Inc.